DicRecharger/TikTok-Downloader-No-Watermark/README.md

 I made this as a base to anyone trying to make a bot or a GUI or something, so feel free to use this if you cannot find anything better.
 Of course there are ways you can download TikToks without using a specific website, but it is way more complicated than this.

 This script can be easily editted and made so it downloads many TikTok videos instead of one at a time.

+To use this just run it and input your TikTok URL, it should work with the larger ones as well.